SabineWren/ThemePark/README.md

 ## Theme Park
 A pre-alpha app for creating GUI themes and exporting them to a target platform.
 Currently supports Shoelace as the only platform target, but may eventually work more broadly.

+## Shoelace Replacements
+Shoelace elements expose internals as `parts` and require css rules to target.
+CSS rules don't pierce Shadow DOM, meaning each element has to import theme styling instead of solely relying on custom properties.
+Theme Park solves this by cloning several Shoelace elements with additional variants and color tokens.

+### Card
+Added Theme Park style variants (subtle, outline, decorative) and corresponding color tokens.

+### Divider
+Identical to Shoelace, except internally applies color to `background` instead of `border`.
+This lets the existing `--color` token apply gradients, whereas Shoelace restricts to solid colors.

+### Menu header
+New element! `<sl-menu-label>` looks like a disabled option instead of a header, so I use a custom `<sl-menu-header>` instead.

+### Radio Button
+The inset shadow makes it easier to distinguish the `selected` state, especially when only two options exist.

 ### TODO 1 - Gradients and Shadows
 - Add sample components that use drop shadows or gradients
 - Add gradient selection library